Plainsmen ready for state baseball tourney

 “This is a young team,” said Enid coach Brad Gore.
 “They have done really well.
 They have stepped up in a lot of big situations.
 We had a good regular season and found ways to win games in the regionals.”

-The road to a title begins Thursday at Edmond Santa Fe after the Plainsmen went 3-0, taking the crown in the 6A East regional last weekend, capping the tournament off with a 13-12 win over Sand Springs.
+The road to a title begins Thursday, May 12, 2022.
+Enid will play Edmond Santa Fe at Norman North after the Plainsmen went 3-0, taking the crown in the 6A East regional last weekend, capping the tournament off with a 13-12 win over Sand Springs.

 “It’s surreal,” said EHS shortstop Garrett Shull.
 “It’s something we work for all year and it’s amazing to get the opportunity to go out there and compete.
 We are going to give it all we have.”